-DO NOT rush outside during the shaking.
-Glasses or dishes may be broken, so put on your slippers or shoes to protect your foot from injuries.
-Wait until the shaking has stopped, and go to the designated evacuation area protecting your head from falling objects.
+DO NOT RUSH OUTSIDE.
+Put on your slippers or shoes to protect your foot.
+After the shake has stopped, head to the evacuation area protecting your head from falling objects.

-○When you're outside
+OWhen you're outside

-In an earthquake, outside may be most dangerous place to be since block walls, glass windows, and signs may fall over.
-Cover your head with a bag or something and try to get a wide open space like a park.
+Because of the falling block walls, windows, etc., outside may be most dangerous place to be in an earthquake.
+Cover your head from falling objects and try to get a wide-open space such as a park.

-OWhen you are in an evacuation shelter
+$\bigcirc$ When you are in an evacuation shelter